 On 2nd April, Upwork made an announcement that will change how freelancers and clients use the platform.
 The company is introducing a new pricing system for Connects, the virtual currency freelancers need to apply for jobs.
 Previously, Upwork took a percentage of your earnings if you landed a job.
 Now, you need to pay to apply for a job you might not get.

 Is this new system a good way of weeding out unsuitable candidates, or the final straw for freelancers who are already fed up with Upwork’s fees?
-The response to this announcement has been mixed, but will definitely make a huge impact on everyone who uses Upwork.
+There’s been a mixed response to this announcement, but it’s hard to know how the platform will be affected.
+Whatever happens, it will definitely make a huge impact on everyone who uses Upwork.

 So, what exactly has happened?

 Upwork works on a system of Connects- virtual tokens that freelancers use to apply for jobs.
 Every freelancer currently receives sixty Connects a month with the option to buy more if needed, and each job application costs two Connects.

 Upwork’s new policy means that no-one gets free Connects; you have to purchase them for $0.15 each.
 You have to buy them in bundles of ten and there’s no discount for buying them in bulk.

 Every job application will cost you.
 Clients can invite you to apply for jobs for free, but any job you make the first move on will cost at least $0.15.
 The standard price of two Connects per job is gone, and the new pricing system is below: